vincentbriglia/node-emerchantpay/README.md

 ### Signer

-The signer is to sign form parameters to send to eMerchantPay
+The signer is to sign form parameters to send to eMerchantPay.

 ```JavaScript
 app.get('/payment/', function (req, res) {